- Academic skills resources

 - Credit points

 - Credit points are the number of units of credit granted towards a qualification.
-These are tallied on the basis of a qualification or unit(s) previously completed in a qualification with an Australian university, TAFE course, or equivalent.
+These are tallied on the basis of a qualification or unit(s) previously completed in a qualification with a university course, TAFE course or equivalent.

 See also EFTSL.